 Tobias Patrick Wolf FRSA is an award-winning German conductor, composer, performer, and educator.
-He studied in Cologne and Bonn in Germany before he came to live in Aberdeen, Scotland in 2015 to further his studies in music at the University of Aberdeen, focusing on conducting under the tuition of Christopher Gray and Dr John Frederick Hudson, as well as composition under Dr Phillip Cooke and others.
+He studied in Cologne and Bonn in Germany before he came to live in Aberdeen, Scotland in 2015 to further his studies in music at the University of Aberdeen, focusing on conducting and composition.
 His career in the music industry started with a position at the International Beethovenfest Bonn under director Ilona Schmiel and a liaison with international participants including the world’s most renowned orchestras, soloists and conductors, such as Sir Simon Rattle, Valery Gergiev, Sir Colin Davis, Gustavo Dudamel, Sir John Elliot Gardiner, and many more.

 Wolf first appeared as a conductor in Scotland when he gave his debut with the University of Aberdeen Wind Band at the Aberdeen and North East of Scotland Music Festival 2016 which was awarded with a Gold award for an ‘outstanding’ performance.
 He was appointed District Youth Conductor in the administrative district of Neuwied, Germany in 2010 and he was Artistic Director of the klangTunnel Music Festival 2015 that took place at the Ludendorff Bridge Tunnel of Erpel, a unique venue famous around the world for its links to the Second World War.